Housing

 Living in satisfactory housing conditions is one of the most important aspects of people’s lives.
 Housing is essential to meet basic needs, such as shelter, but it is not just a question of four walls and a roof.
 Housing should offer a place to sleep and rest where people feel safe and have privacy and personal space; somewhere they can raise a family.
 All of these elements help make a house a home.
 And of course there is the question whether people can afford adequate housing.

 Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture or repairs.
-In Turkey, the percentage of their gross adjusted disposable income households spend on average on keeping a roof over their heads is about the same as the OECD average of 21%.
+In Switzerland, households on average spend above 21% of their gross adjusted disposable income on keeping a roof over their heads, above the OECD average of 20%.

 Indicators